 It has been an enlightening experience to be privy to what’s happening inside classrooms The stories in Kent County schools are colorful, dynamic, layered and diverse.
 Each district I cover is unique and has its own stories.
 But inside the school walls, regardless of zip code, students, guided by teachers, are working toward their future careers and creating foundations for how they will impact society.
 I find joy, inspiration and hope in so many classrooms.

-Besides writing, I spend my time raising my two children, ages 14 and 12, with my husband Ignazio.
-We are always on the go, enjoying athletics, relaxing weekends at our family’s cottage on Gun Lake, and traveling as much as possible.
+Besides writing, I spend my time with my husband, Ignazionm, son Rocco and daughter, Lena.
+We are always on the go, enjoying athletics, relaxing weekends at the beach, and traveling as much as possible.
 We are an easygoing, fun family and love to just be together.
 My children attend Wyoming Public Schools, and are lucky and happy to have great teachers and friends.
 They may take after me: they always come home at the end of the day with new stories!